-These and other parts of the Borgia Apartments were decorated with wonderful frescoes and ornament including some stylish grottesche, and fresco murals, painted in the 15th century by renown artist Pinturicchio and his sizable atelier of assistants.
+These and other parts of the Borgia Apartments were decorated with wonderful frescoes and ornament including some stylish grottesche, and fresco murals, painted in 1493, by renown artist Pinturicchio and his sizable atelier of assistants.

 |painted drapery with the Papal coat of arms of Alexander VI|

 |worn tile floors: evidence of hundreds of thousands of visitors passing through.|

 |A wall paneled with stenciled patterns, and a trompe l'oeil window.|

 Above it, a fresco by Pinturicchio depicting the Annunciation.